Bridges Community Centre

 Our advice

-Now that FIT and similar funding from the government is no longer available, we are having to think about how we will fund future projects.
+Now that the Feed-in-Tariff from the government is no longer available, we are having to think about how we will fund future projects.
 It's a challenge to invest in fantastic renewables projects like this because although it results in huge energy bill savings, the initial cost is quite high and the capital isn't easy to come by.

 As well as providing much-needed funds for our community centre, we hope the chargers will inspire local residents to get an electric car if they're able to.
 Having a charger close to home, and at a local hub for activities, could take away the worry of where to charge your car.
 It's a great way to cut local air pollution and reduce our local environmental footprint.